 - prevents Birch & Co from representing any party whose interests are adverse to your own,

 and, to the full extent permitted by law, we hereby exclude any and all liability that in any way relates or arises out of any of the foregoing.
-The benefit of this exclusion extends to each proprietor/partner, associate and employee of Birch & Co.
+The benefit of this exclusion extends to each representative of Birch & Co.